 Other hotel amenities at the InterContinental Sorrento include a massive wellness centre with a luxury bathhouse, outdoor pool, and gym, and three function & event spaces, including the Conti’s original grand ballroom.

-Given that the InterContinental brand is responsible for some of the best luxury hotels in Australia, which includes the InterContinental Sydney and InterContinental Sanctuary Cove, it shouldn’t be a surprise to see this new Sorrento expression shoot up to the top of the lists when it comes to Victoria’s quintessential summer staycations.
+Given the InterContinental brand is responsible for some of the best luxury hotels in Australia, which includes the InterContinental Sydney – which will also reveal an ambitious restoration later this year – and InterContinental Sanctuary Cove, it shouldn’t be a surprise to see the new InterContinental Sorrento expression shoot up to the top of the lists when it comes to Victoria’s quintessential summer staycations.

 After all, it’s only a 90-minute drive from the centre of Melbourne.